 Currently, I am playing out as BIG HANDSOME DADDY, a 3pc blues/rock band, also I do a solo act under my own name RALPH FATELLO.

 met my wife in 1983 after touring through South America.
 We got married

-and have three children.
+in 1987 and will celebrate 36 years in October of 2023.
+We have three children and four grandchildren.
 They all love the beach and surfing.
 My son

 Mackey V is a way better surfer than I ever thought about being at his